AaltoSciComp/scicomp-docs/training/scip/getting-started-with-scientific-computing.rst

-Jan 2022 / Getting started with scientific computing
+Feb 2022 / Getting started with scientific computing
 ====================================================

 .. important:: Updating for 2022

    * This page is currently being updated for 2022, but you can see the basic model below from last year which will be reused with changes.
-To register for the January 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022
+To register for the February 2022 sessions please visit https://link.webropol.com/s/introHPCJan2022

 .. admonition:: Quick links